openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 The Network container isolates the TCP/IP protocol stacks and network device resources.

  - Transport layer isolation: The Network container isolates port numbers.
 The available port numbers in a Network container range from 0 to 65535.
 A process is bound to the port number of its own container.
-Processes of different network containers can be bound to the same TCP/UDP port number without affecting each other.
+Processes of different Network containers can be bound to the same TCP/UDP port number without affecting each other.
  - IP layer isolation: The Network container isolates IP resources.
 Each container has its own IP resources.
-Changing the IP address in a Network container does not affect other network containers.
+Changing the IP address in a Network container does not affect other Network containers.
  - Network device isolation: The Network container isolates network interface cards (NICs).
 Each container has its own NICs.
 The NICs in different Network containers are isolated from each other and cannot communicate with each other.
 You can configure veth-pair to implement communication between different containers.

 #### **User Container**